guilhermemj/copycat/simple-todo/README.md

 # Simple Todo

 A simple to-do list made with VanillaJS.
-Based on the [project with the same name](http://cauequeiroz.com.br/simpletodo/) by [Caue Queiroz](http://cauequeiroz.com.br/about/).
+Based on the [project with the same name](https://github.com/cauequeiroz/simpletodo) by [Caue Queiroz](http://cauequeiroz.com.br/about/).

+## Features

 * Add/Remove tasks;
 * Mark items as completed;
 * Integrated with localStorage so you won't lose your list by reloading the window or closing the browser.

+## Involved studies

+* localStorage API;
+* ES6 Classes and best practices;
+* Data Interfaces;
+* Working with Events in VanillaJS;
+* DOM manipulation with VanillaJS;
+* Data validation with proper Error throwing.

+As a bonus, I trained some concepts of RESTful APIs, separation of concerns and architectural patterns (in a very tiny scale).